Yero1990/HALLC_ANALYSIS/README.md

 `root -l main.cpp`

 **NOTE**: Usually in experiment, there are multiplle kinematics measured, and for each kinematic, multiple runs are taken to gain the desired statistical precision.
 Currently, our analysis code is structured to take multiple runs of the same kinematics.
 So if  multiple kinematics settings are being analyzed, it is suggested that the user makes additional directories with the kinematics identifier (KIN-I, KIN-II, etc.), to store these files, and keep the directorty structure organized and clean.
 There are no specific guides or direction as to how to manage multiple kinematics files, so the user must get creative.

+## To-Do List
+Currently, analysis class is ONLY set up to analyze coincidence mode DAQ and only experimental data.
+The code needs to be updated to analyze SIMC as well.